K-JC/Hangman/README.md

 ![Incorrect guess](assets/images/incorrect-letter.png)

-Entering an incorrect letters will result in the incorrect letter showing on the screen and the hangman piece to appear indicating the a life lost/wrong guess.
+Entering an incorrect letter will result in a piece of the hangman to appear which will also result in the loss of 1/6 lives which is then displayed on the interface.The incorrect letter will also be displayed for the user to see.
 Each letter wrong is another piece to the hangman display.
-The user will only have 6 attempts to guess the hidden word.
+The user will only have 6 attempts to guess the hidden word before the hangman is complete.

 ![Incorrect entry](assets/images/incorrect-entry.png)

-Entering a letter that the user has already got wrong will result in a message "sorry you already tried that letter" No life is lost, and the user can now choose another letter.
+Entering a letter that the user has already got wrong will result in a message, "sorry you already tried that letter".
+No life is lost, and the user can now choose another letter.
-Entering any number or symbol will result in an "oops, not a letter, try again" message.
+Entering any number or symbol will result in an "oops, not a letter, try again" message.This will not affect the user’s life count.
 Entering more than one letter at a time will result in a message "please enter one letter at a time".
-This will not affect the user’s life count.

 ![Game won](assets/images/win-game.png)

-Once all the correct letters have been entered and the hidden word has been revelled the message will print to the terminal with a winner message.
+Once all the correct letters have been entered and the hidden word has been revealed, the message will print to the terminal with a winner message.

 ![Game over](assets/images/gameover.png)